 - After Margery accidentally gets hypnotized into thinking she's a duck, she drops a cooking tool she was holding at the time.

-- This also happened in "Fathers and Pies", when she catches Mike and Lu eating a pie (she thought Og had been turned into said pie).
+- This also happens in "Fathers and Pies", when she catches Mike and Lu eating a pie (she thought Og had been turned into said pie).

-- Happened in The Simpsons episode "G.I.
+- Happens in The Simpsons episode "G.I.
 D'oh", when Bart announces that he's going to join the Army when he turns 18, and Marge is conveniently carrying a bust of Homer.